technicat/technicat/README.md

-Thought of the day: why don't realtors bother to knock, were they raised in a barn?
+I'm selling my place, which leads me to wonder: why don't realtors bother to knock, were they raised in a barn?